Skip to main content

 PA_Congressional_Map_Allegheny_Co.png

 US Representatives are elected by district.
-The 2022 Election is the first election using the new district maps.
 Allegheny County residents are in either District 12 or District 17.
 To locate your district, you can:

 • refer to the map on the left